OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

   this schedule directly.

 The publisher writes `v2/publisher.lock` before reading Hasura.
-If a new cron run starts while a previous full backfill or incremental publish still holds a fresh lock, the new run exits successfully without writing artifacts.
-If a full backfill crashes, rerun with `PUBLISHER_MODE=full`; a later run can take over after the lock expires.
+If a new cron run starts while a previous publish still holds a fresh lock, the new run exits successfully without writing artifacts.
+If no manifest exists, the publisher creates the initial backfill from `PUBLISHER_PUBLIC_START_DATE`; once a manifest exists, the same cron job publishes an incremental refresh with the configured lookback.
+If a publish crashes, a later run can take over after the lock expires.
 The manifest is published last, so partial shard uploads are not exposed through `/v2/bounds`.

+The bucket manifest is an internal file index.
+The API uses it to resolve deployment-scoped shard keys.
+It is not exposed as a public route; clients should use `/v2/bounds` for published date discovery.
+When present, `/v2/bounds` also returns the current `indexerDeploymentId` as an opaque data version for debugging and stale-data checks.

 ### Metrics API